hyperkarmic/Simon-week1-homework/README.md.txt

 6)Div tags turned to 'aside tags' at lines 60/88

 7)Div class turned to 'footer' - correspanding style sheet entry for footer class being turned into a footer element, and correspanding change to interenal <h2> element made

+8)<Main> semantic element tags added at lines 35-65

+9)Div elements changed to 'Nav' around links at lines 15-22.
+CSS updated with reference to this and comments added on both index and style-sheet.